How to Install a Generator Interlock Kit: A Step-by-Step Guide

 - Re-install Cover and Test the Interlock.
 Place the panel cover back on.
 Test the interlock mechanism one last time.
 You should not be able to turn on the main breaker and generator breaker simultaneously.

 - Schedule the Electrical Inspection.
 The final step is to have your work approved by the local AHJ (Authority Having Jurisdiction).
 A successful electrical inspection confirms your installation is safe and code-compliant.
+For guidance on changes to interconnection and transfer equipment rules, see how the 2023 NEC updates interconnection and transfer equipment requirements.

 Connecting and Operating the System